imansmallapple/imansmallapple.github.io/application-development/codeLabs/index.md

 nav_order: 5
 ---

 Due to the current limitations of DevEco Studio for OpenHarmony, only a limited number of application sample demos are available.
-However, you can still follow the instructions below to run the sample code using HarmonyOS NEXT.

 Available application samples for OpenHarmony with DevEco Studio 4.1(API 9/API 11):